Skip to content

 - port: 5432

-Pause and predict: In the multi-tier policy above, the web tier allows ingress only from the ingress-nginx namespace.
-But what if an attacker compromises a pod in the ingress-nginx namespace that is not the ingress controller?
-Would they get access to the web tier?
+Pause and predict: in the multi-tier policy above, the web tier allows ingress from the ingress-nginx namespace.
+If an attacker compromises a pod in that namespace that is not the ingress controller, would it get access to the web tier?
+Your answer should mention namespace labels, pod labels, and whether the policy uses one selector or both.

 # Block access to cloud metadata (169.254.169.254)